amatter23/Educational-Administration-Tracker-System/README.md

 3. Install required dependencies: npm install
 4. Start the development server: npm start

+## 🔗 Backend Repository

+For backend functionalities, database operations, and other server-side logic related to the Educational Administration Tracker System, please navigate to the [backend repository](https://github.com/zico-son/FMS).

 ## 📢 Feedback & Contributions
 Your feedback is invaluable in refining this front-end application.
 We encourage contributions.
 Please feel free to open an issue or submit a pull request.